YaLTeR/niri/wiki/Configuration:-Miscellaneous.md

 The path is formatted with `strftime(3)` to give you the screenshot date and time.

+Niri will create the last folder of the path if it doesn't exist.

 ```
 screenshot-path "~/Pictures/Screenshots/Screenshot from %Y-%m-%d %H-%M-%S.png"
 ```